-ABLishel 24/07/23

-Dissentation: Weightuge for evaluation of dissertation: Goide 0.25: Presentation & Defence 0.25: and Content 0.50,
+Abbi shele 26/07/23 Dissertation: Weightage for evaluation of dissertation: Guide 0.25; Presentation & Defence 0.25; and Content 0.50.

-Evaluation of Dissertation: The Director & Senior Professor appoints an evaluation committee for dissertation consisting of three members independently assess the local prosentation and defenced of the student and submit their grade to the Controller of Examinations.
-Second, the committee members independently evaluate the controller of the student of the 'final dissertation' submitted by the student and submit their grades to the Controller of Student and submit their grades to the Controller of Student and submitted by the student and submit their grades to the Controller of Examinations.
-To arrow the Final dissertation grade, the average of overall grades of Guide.
-Presentation & Defence, and Controller is considered.
+Evaluation of Dissertation: The Director & Senior Professor appoints an evaluation committee for dissertation consisting of three members from among the faculty of IIPS.
+First, the committee members independently assess the 'oral presentation and defence' of the student and submit their grade to the Controller of Examinations.
+Second, the committee members independently evaluate the content of the 'final dissertation' submitted by the student and submit their grades to the Controller of Examinations.
+To arrive the final dissertation grade, the average of overall grades of Guide, Presentation & Defence, and Content is considered.

-Best Description Award: The Director & Senior Pedessin appoints a committee consisting of three external experts for recommending the award of the best dissertation.
-The dissertations of top five ranks (based on the combined score of content, presentation and defense) are placed before the committee.
-The external members evaluate dissertations and submit their recommendation in a scaled over to the Centrallet of Examinations.
+Best Dissertation Award: The Director & Senior Professor appoints a committee consisting of three external experts for recommending the award of the best dissertation.
+The dissertations of top five ranks (based on the combined score of content, presentation and defence) are placed before the committee.
+The external members evaluate dissertations and submit their recommendation in a sealed cover to the Controller of Examinations.

-Viva vace: Director & Senior Professor constitutes a committee comprising of one external examiner and three/four internal examiners and comprise of one senior professor (Chairperson), ane/two faculty members and eac programme co-ordinator.
-The optimitee members independently evaluate the performance of the students in the viva-voce and assign their grades.
-To enrive the final viva-voce grade, the average of the evaluation of the members is considered.
+Viva voce: Director & Senior Professor constitutes a committee comprising of one external examiner and three/four internal examiners for the viva-voce.
+The three/four internal examiners shall comprise of one senior professor (Chairperson), one/two faculty members and one programme co-ordinator.
+The committee members independently evaluate the performance of the students in the viva-voce and assign their grades.
+To arrive the final viva-voce grade, the average of the evaluation of the members is considered.